 TABLE 1 - Lumen Private Cloud on VMware Cloud Foundation Host - VMware Software Included as per CPU Socket Licensing

 VCD is the interface presented to the Customer.
-From the VCD login it is Customer’s responsibility to build out their networks, routers and security devices such as Server Load Balancers, Firewalls and VPNs and setting security policies on each device.
+From the VCD login it is the Customer’s responsibility to build out their networks, routers and security devices such as Server Load Balancers, Firewalls and VPNs and setting security policies on each device.
 In addition, the VCD environment is where a Customer will create a Catalog of images, Templates, import open virtual formats (OVFs) and manage Snapshots.
 All interactions to the backend VCenter, NSX, VSAN, and Vsphere software applications are done through the VCD interface and not directly with the individual VMware software packages.
 The VMware Cloud Director Tenant Portal API’s are accessible to the customer.
 If configuration assistance is needed for a Customer’s Lumen Private Cloud on VMware Cloud Foundation Service, those services can be purchased separately by contacting your Lumen Account Manager

 Lumen maintains and monitors all components of the Lumen Private Cloud on VMware Cloud Foundation Service - physical servers, including the repair and replacement of defective or failed hardware and the installation of firmware updates, as needed.
 Hardware upgrades, such as increasing RAM or increasing Storage, can be performed by Lumen for an additional fee.
 Lumen may subcontract any hardware support to the manufacturer or equivalent vendor in order to expedite repairs.